pietroppeter/nimibook/README.md

-You have an overview of the code base in [src/readme.md](src/readme.md) The CI is setup to run tests and publish a document PR preview (click on details on the Netlify preview task once it's green), so that we can all check the changes from PR.
+You have an overview of the code base in [src/readme.md](src/readme.md) The CI is setup to run tests and publish a document PR preview (click on details on the Netlify preview task once it's green), so that we can all check the changes directly from the PR.
 You should also test and build the book locally, there are nimble tasks to help with that.
+If the feature can be tested with a unit test, make sure to add one.
 Once you make a change, remember to document your changes somewhere appropriate and to update the [changelog](changelog.md)
 (and if needed also the [src/readme.md](src/readme.md))!